ArjunAvvaru/LexiMind/README.md

 ##### Indexing your own data

 The ingesting logic is stored in `data/index-data.py`.
-This is a simple script that uses Langchain to index data into Elasticsearch, using the `JSONLoader` and `CharacterTextSplitter` to split the large documents into passages.
+This is a simple script that uses Langchain to index data into Elasticsearch, using the `CSVLoader` and `RecursiveCharacterTextSplitter` to split the large documents into passages.
 Modify this script to index your own data.

-Langchain offers many different ways to index data, if you cant just load it via JSONLoader.
+Langchain offers many different ways to index data, if you cant just load it via CSVLoader.
 See the [Langchain documentation](https://python.langchain.com/docs/modules/data_connection/document_loaders)

 Remember to keep the `ES_INDEX` environment variable set to the index you want to index into and to query from.